The official blog of the Lung Institute.

 Pulmonary rehabilitation is simply the practice of engaging in coordinated and controlled breathing exercises that are meant to build-up your body’s respiratory muscles.
 As this is a form of treatment with no biological agent acting or surgery being performed, it is inherently one of the safest and most recommended.

-Stem Cell Therapy: Although stem cell therapy is a still an emerging form of treatment, it has shown substantive promise in its ability to use the body’s natural healing mechanisms (stem cells) to relieve symptoms as well as shows the potential to possibly slow disease progression.
+Cellular Therapy: Although cellular therapy is a still an emerging form of treatment, it has shown substantive promise in its ability to use the body’s natural healing mechanisms (cells) to relieve symptoms as well as shows the potential to possibly slow disease progression.
 As scientists and researchers continue to collect information on the potential of this field of treatment (regenerative medicine) and its applicable uses, its efficacy in treating chronic lung disease has been well-documented thus far.

 So What’s Next?